vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 what’s possible, and then throw it away and restart from the beginning writing tests first.

-Garry demonstrates the idea of doing [continuous spiking](https://www.destroyallsoftware.com/screencasts/catalog/spiking-and-continuous-spiking), where instead of throwing all the code away you’d transition it in a TDD-style manner, as you write tests for it.
+Gary demonstrates the idea of doing [continuous spiking](https://www.destroyallsoftware.com/screencasts/catalog/spiking-and-continuous-spiking), where instead of throwing all the code away you’d transition it in a TDD-style manner, as you write tests for it.
 (He shows another example of this later in